salvois/LargeXlsx/README.md

 - `textRotation`: rotation angle in degrees of the cell content, in range 0..180
 - `wrapText`: whether to insert line breaks automatically into the text to fit the content into the cell

-The built-in `XlsxAlignment.Default` object provides a default alignment properties.
+The built-in `XlsxAlignment.Default` object provides an alignment with default values for all properties.

 ## Special thanks